SaaS Magic Number Calculator — Sales Efficiency Score

 A high Burn Multiple means you are spending more cash per unit of growth, reducing runway.
 A Burn Multiple of 2.0x with $5M net new ARR implies $10M in quarterly cash burn — four such quarters at that rate would require substantial reserves or a new funding round.

-The SaaS Magic Number was introduced by Scale Venture Partners around 2008 and later adopted by Bessemer Venture Partners as the canonical sales efficiency metric for growth-stage SaaS.
+The saas magic number was introduced by Scale Venture Partners around 2008 and later adopted by Bessemer Venture Partners as the canonical sales efficiency metric for growth-stage SaaS.
 It answers a single question: for every dollar of S&M investment, how many dollars of annualized new ARR did we generate?

 Magic Number Formula